-With the Compressions – Airway – Breathing (C-A-B) method a victim receives compressions faster, and provides for quicker critical blood flow to vital organs.
+With the Compressions – Airway – Breathing (C-A-B) method a sudden cardiac arrest patient receives compressions fast, providing better way for quicker blood flow to their vital organs.

 2020 Interim Guidance for suspected or confirmed COVID-19 patients:

-In these times when everyone is being affected by the Coronavirus disease (COVID-19), many lay responders/community rescuers are unlikely to have access to adequate PPE.
-They are also at an increased risk of exposure to COVID-19 during CPR, which might make individuals hesitant to act in times of cardiac emergencies.
+In these times when everyone around is getting exposed to the Coronavirus disease (COVID-19), many first responders/community rescuers are less unlikely to have a PPE kit.
+They are at constant increased risk of getting impacted with COVID-19 during CPR, which might make individual responders hesitant to take charge of cardiac emergencies.

-However, lay rescuers of family members are likely to have already been exposed to COVID-19.
-Below are the primary interim changes to CPR during COVID-19 times.
+However, lay rescuers of family members are mostly exposed to COVID-19.
+Below are the primary interim changes to CPR during a pandemic like COVID-19.

-Per the 2015 updates, you should deliver at least 100 to 120 chest compressions per minute (previous rate was 100 compressions / minute).
-Recent science indicates that more compressions lead to a higher survival rate.
-This new update sets an upper limit for the chest compression rate, as excessive compressions and depth can adversely affect a patient’s outcome.
+According to the 2015 updates, you should give at least 100 to 120 chest compressions /minute (previously the same rate was 100 compressions / minute).
+Recent scientific research indicates that compressions are the most important for higher survival rate.
+This new update sets an upper limit for the rate of necessary chest compressions, as excessive compressions might wrongly affect a sudden cardiac arrest patient’s recovery.

-The Hands-Only CPR method is recommended for use on teens or adults that you witness suddenly collapse.
-This is CPR without the rescue breaths.
+The Hands-Only steps of CPR is generally used on teens or adults who suddenly collapse when you encounter them.
+This is CPR method which does not include the rescue breaths.

 You would need to: